-Kerry Babies: Grave exhumed in 1984 baby death investigation
+Kerry Babies: Remains exhumed in 1984 baby death investigation

 Baby John's remains were taken to the morgue at University Hospital Kerry, Tralee, for examination and were reinterred in the same grave on Tuesday afternoon.

-"Investigating gardaí continue to believe that there are members of the public who have information in relation to the death of Baby John in April 1984 and we are appealing to those people to come forward and help us," police added.
+"Investigating gardaí continue to believe that there are members of the public who have information in relation to the death of Baby John in April 1984 and we are appealing to those people to come forward and help us," police said.